Kronuz/Xapiand/docs/_docs/exploring.md

 {% include curl.html req=req %}

-And then you can use `:info` to get information about the new index:
+And then you can use [Info API](../reference-guide/info) to get information about the new index:

 {% capture req %}